+Fiscal Impact

-Fiscal Impact: The total fiscal impact would be \$1.2 million over the term of the biennial budget; \$200,000 per year, per agreement, for two years.
+If the Board approves the agreements, the total fiscal impact would be \$1.2 million over the term of the biennial budget; \$200,000 per year, per agreement, for two years.
 These funds were included in the approved FY 2024/25-FY 2025/26 Bay-Delta Initiatives Grant/Donation budget and therefore would not require a budget adjustment.